Z-Xiaobi/e-voting/README.md

 A simple blockchain-based voting system based on satwikkansal's tutorial *Develop a blockchain application from scratch in Python*

+This is a coursework/homework project, will not be edited.
+But I may improve it by creating a new repo.

 # Environment

 Python 3.6